 Local businesses thrive off of having the correct business information in as many places as possible.
 This means making sure your business citations, if they include a link or not are all correctly optimized.
 We will optimize your NAP listing and make sure they are correct across the Internet.
 Outdated or duplicate listings can hurt your business if not taken care of.

 We’ll spend time each month managing each listing and making sure they’re optimized for your business location.
 This is also important if your local business has an eCommerce website.
+This is very important for your small business and major corporations.
 A number of listings for your niche can range from sixty to over two hundred, which really help your business get seen, including:

 - Google My Business